What is the impact of Coronavirus on Ecommerce? An impartial guide

 Online Grocery Stores Struggling To Keep Up With Demand

-While we haven't seen a dramatic increase in demand for any clients, we've noted an increase in purchasing of groceries, streaming platforms and online games during the recent weeks.
+While didn't see a dramatic increase in demand for any clients, we noted an increase in purchasing of groceries, streaming platforms and online games during the weeks of lockdown."

 Anders Led, Adapt Agency

-Retail healthcare clocked in a steady number of visits in the last week but significantly fewer transactions (down -35%), suggesting consumers may have already stocked up on essential medical supplies, vitamins, etc. to last them for several months.
+Retail healthcare clocked in a steady number of visits but significantly fewer transactions (down -35%), suggesting consumers may have already stocked up on essential medical supplies, vitamins, etc. to last them for the several months of lockdown and ensuing gradual lifting of restrictions.

-As some grocery and retail healthcare players experience supply chain issues, it is worth noting that transactions on cosmetics websites were up last week by +33% from zero the previous week.
+As some grocery and retail healthcare players experience supply chain issues, it is worth noting that transactions on cosmetics websites were up by +33% during the first weeks of lockdown.
 Many beauty ecommerce businesses have decided to refocus their offering, with much success, on necessities such as soap and hand sanitizing products.

-We've seen a large increase in the performance of apps and online games recently.
-There is definitely an increased demand for entertainment products like console and board games during these days of social isolation.
+We also saw a large increase in the performance of apps and online games recently.
+There is definitely an increased demand for entertainment products like console and board games during days of social isolation.

 Jacob Nissen, Adgora